NO ZODIAC SIGN NEEDED

 Emotional heaviness + mixed signals.
 Avoid finalising anything important.
 Observe first, respond later.

-Vishakha’s Fire, Swati’s Wind & The Depth of 16 December 2025
+Vishakha’s Fire, Swati’s Wind & The Depth of the Day

 The Panchang for 16 December brings a highly introspective and emotionally layered day.
 The Moon remains in Vishakha Nakshatra until late afternoon, a star known for ambition, intensity, inner conflict and transformational journeys.
 This explains the emotional weight, sharp thinking and “pressure from within” the morning carries.